m-akami/PassGuard-CS/README.md

 # PassGuard-CS
-A Password Manager designed in SwiftUI utilising SwiftData.
-This may not be a secure implementation as this is an assignment.

 ## Overview
 PassGuard-CS is a proof-of-concept Password Manager application built using SwiftUI and SwiftData.
 This implementation is designed for educational purposes and may not provide the same level of security as professional-grade password managers as it is part of my assignment, aimed at exploring the logic behind algorithms and expanding my personal knowledge of SwiftUI.